it-projects-llc/tg-addons/tg_website_sale_affiliate/README.rst

 * Adds following fields to affiliate model

-  * (NOT WORKING) Pricelist, which will used when visiting via affiliated link (
+  * Promotion program, which will used when creating sale order via affiliate

 Credits
 =======